JavierGarcia-Ruiz/DANAMIC/README.md

  `python DANAMIC.py`

 ## Demos
-Several files have been attached in the `Test folder` to be used as a test of how to use the program.
+Several files have been attached in the `Tests folder` to be used as a test of how to use the program.